 Doses, Dosage Form, and Side Effects of Pamelor

 Pamelor doesn’t come in as many forms as Doxepin, and it has its own unique side effects.
-Your dosage depends on what your healthcare provider recommends, which will vary from person to person.
+Whether you receive higher doses or low doses depends on what your healthcare provider recommends, which will vary from person to person.

 Common Pamelor Doses and Forms

-Pamelor is a capsule taken orally in doses ranging from 25 mg to 150 mg per day.
+Pamelor is a capsule taken orally in doses ranging from low doses to high from 25 mg to 150 mg per day.
 Your healthcare provider will likely start you on a low dose to see how you respond to the medication, increasing it as needed to treat your depression symptoms.

 Common Pamelor Side Effects

 Common side effects of Pamelor may dissipate over time as your body gets used to the medication.
 Those side effects include the following.